 - Graduate survey — a survey of in-service teachers who completed the Mars Hill University Teacher Education Program.

-MEASURES OF PROGRAM OUTCOME AND CONSUMER INFORMATION:
+MEASURES OF PROGRAM OUTCOMES:

 - Completer graduation rates — aggregate completion rates for the Teacher Education Program and institutional graduation rates.